episode6/redux-store-flow/docs/SUBSCRIBER_AWARE.md

 }

 // then we update our creator function to use SubscriberAwareStoreFlow
-// and apply out new side-effect (which is the only one we'll need) fun trafficLightStore(scope: CoroutineScope, server: TrafficServer) = SubscriberAwareStoreFlow( scope = scope, initialState = TrafficLightState(),
+// and apply our new SideEffect (which is the only one we'll need) fun trafficLightStore(scope: CoroutineScope, server: TrafficServer) = SubscriberAwareStoreFlow( scope = scope, initialState = TrafficLightState(),